AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/report.md

+## List of files in each environment ##

++ train_agent.py: script to start the agent training.
++ dqn_agent.py: it describes the class to manage the agent, including the values for the RL hyperparameters.
++ replay_buffer.py: it describes the class to handle the experience replay database.
++ model.py: it contains the neural network architecture.
++ run_agent.py: once the agent has been trained, we can watch him behave according to the (optimal) learned policy.
++ checkpoint.pth: it contains the neural network weights learned during training.
+It is necessary to run the script run_agent.py

 ## Deep Q-Network operation

 Deep Q-Network (DQN) is a Reinforcement Learning (RL) algorithm that successfully combined the [Q-learning algorithm](https://link.springer.com/article/10.1007/BF00992698) with a neural networks for the first time back in 2013.
 A single Convolutional Neural Network (CNN) was able to learn from scratch how to play several video games from the Atari 2600 console better than professional human players in most of those games.